-Today’s marketplace is constantly fluctuating and its vital organisations adapt, by harnessing the power of analytics and artificial intelligence (AI) to make the necessary changes to survive and thrive.
+Today’s marketplace is constantly fluctuating, and its vital organisations adapt, harnessing the power of analytics and artificial intelligence (AI) to make the necessary changes to survive and thrive.
 Hyper-personalising (or individualising) is the most advanced way brands can tailor their marketing to individual customers.

 Having a robust marketing strategy isn’t enough anymore.
-As consumer expectations change, competition becomes more advanced, and data gets more detailed, CMOs are under immense pressure to modernise their approach to marketing.
+As consumer expectations change, competition becomes more advanced, and data gets more detailed, CMOs are under immense pressure to modernise their marketing approach.
 This has added complexity to their roles and placed them at the heart of organisational success.

 What are the challenges for a modern-day CMO?
-Pivoting to a digital-first mindset, using AI to create stronger, more authentic interactions with customers, and effectively using technologies to capitalise on data for insights-driven results are just a few.
+Pivoting to a digital-first mindset, using AI to create stronger, more authentic customer interactions, and effectively using technologies to capitalise on data for insights-driven results are just a few.

-It’s done by creating custom and targeted experiences through the use of data, analytics, AI, and automation.
-Through hyper-personalisation, companies can send highly contextualised communications to specific customers at the right place and time, and through the right channel.
+It’s done by creating custom and targeted experiences through data, analytics, AI, and automation.
+Through hyper-personalisation, companies can send highly contextualised communications to specific customers at the right time and place through the right channel.

-As digital marketing becomes more competitive, hyper-personalised marketing provides the opportunity for organisations to meaningfully engage customers, deepen existing relationships and build new ones, and improve the customer experience.
+As digital marketing becomes more competitive, hyper-personalised marketing provides the opportunity for organisations to meaningfully engage customers, deepen existing relationships, build new ones, and improve the customer experience.

 Implementing this type of strategy not only increases customer satisfaction but also drives brand loyalty, willingness to spend, and overall marketing effectiveness.